Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 But when you need to shave that 2 or 3 inches on the length (of the toilet), it’s a viable option.
 Hence, the round front toilet is often referred to as a compact toilet.
 It can save some front-to-back space for sure.

-Other than that disadvantage for men, there are no difference in performance.
-Some of the best flushing toilets are of round bowl or round front type.
+Other than that disadvantage for men, there is no difference in performance.
+Some of the best flushing toilets are of the round bowl or round front type.

 Rough-In Or Rough It Out

 There are only 3 rough-in sizes – 10″, 12″ and 14″.
 Out of the 3, the most common size is 12 inches.
 And you should always go for the 12″ rough-in when you are planning for your new bathroom or washroom.
 You will then have the widest range of toilets to choose from.

 All toilet manufacturers will have the common 12″ rough-in for all their toilets.
 Only a handful of models are designed for 10″ and 14″ rough-in.
 And most of the best flushing toilets, if not all, are 12″ rough-in.

 And in case you are not having the standard 12-inch rough-in, don’t be disappointed that you can’t acquire the desired toilet.
 There is a workaround.
 You can use an offset flange to adapt.
 It works with both 10-inch and 14-inch rough-in.